VertigoRay/LTEC5210.ray.pillers.us/_posts/2018-06-11-personal-learning-theory.md

 img: //i.imgur.com/5pbFBWh.jpg
 author: Raymond Piller
 comments: true
-categories:
+tags:
-- ID
+- Instructional Design
-- Blog
+- Reflection
 ---
 Opinions are like noses, everyone has one, and they often stick them where they are unwanted.